2 Law School Personal Statements That Succeeded (Ilana Kowarski, U.S. News & World Report)

 Montclair State University: Institutional Review Board (Montclair State University, IRB)

 “The purpose of this website is to provide investigators and the research community at the University with the information and materials that are needed to obtain IRB approval of research that involves human participants.”

 Readability is a measure of how easy a piece of text is to read.
 It can include elements of complexity, familiarity, legibility and typography.
 Readability formulas usually look at factors like sentence length, syllable density and word familiarity as part of their calculations.

 Tips to Reduce IRB Application Turnaround Time (The University of Mississippi, IRB)

 These tips from the University of Mississippi include some best practices for all researchers submitting IRB applications.

-Graduate School Papers and You (Tara Kuther, About Education)
+Graduate School Papers and You (Tara Kuther, Thought Co.)

 Kuther explains the importance of recognizing short papers in graduate school as furthering scholarly exploration, creating opportunities for constructive feedback, improving writing skills, and preparing for a thesis or dissertation.